Agricultural Literacy Curriculum Matrix

 - Ask the students, “What are some things you need to live or survive every day?”
 List the student answers on the whiteboard.

 - Project Slide 1 of the Who am I?
-Powerpoint.
+PowerPoint Slides.
 Explain to the students that they are going to learn about what another animal needs to survive and compare those needs to our own needs.
 They will be given clues about the animal.
 As soon as they have figured out the animal, they should stand up.
 Go through the next four slides to walk through the clues and let students guess.

 - I can be a few different colors, but these are the most common